How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 While the EVFTA offers significant benefits, it’s important to acknowledge some challenges:

-Small and Medium-Sized Enterprises (SMEs): Smaller businesses may have difficulty navigating the agreement's complexities and adapting to its requirements.
+Small and Medium-Sized Enterprises (SMEs): Smaller businesses may struggle to navigate the agreement's complexities and adapt to its requirements.

 Non-Tariff Barriers: While tariffs are being reduced, non-tariff barriers such as technical regulations and product standards can still pose challenges for Vietnamese exporters.